Table of Contents

 - Ethereum has a transaction speed of a few seconds against the 10 minutes or more of Bitcoin.

 - Ethereum only supports one coding language — Solidity.
-Since developers need to learn a new language, it acts an entry barrier for them.
+Since developers need to learn a new language, it acts as an entry barrier for them.

 - Ethereum is facing stiff competition in the market from coins like NEO and Cardano which are offering similar platforms but with improved technology.

 Ripple (XRP)Ripple is a very unique cryptocurrency as it is focused on solving problems related to just one industry — International Payment Transfers.
 It was founded in 2012 with the aim to make international transactions both fast and cheap.
+Of the total number of 100 billion XRP that will ever exist, 50 billion are owned by Ripple labs (the company behind Ripple).
+This is a very different approach compared to most other cryptocurrencies where there is no central entity holding the majority of the coins.
+Pros of Ripple

 - An international money transfer takes about a week.
 On the other hand, Ripple can make it happen within seconds.
 Also, the fees are considerably lower when compared to what is charged by financial institutions and other cryptocurrencies.